harshsolanki01/Kriova/readme.txt

 ### place the folder as such the url of site must be like  e.g. http://localhost/kriova/ for homepage and http://localhost/kriova/login for login page

+### for database creaete a new sql database with name "kriova" and import data from kriova.sql file given

 Server used = wammp Server
 PHP Version 7.4.26